-With lessons learned from the fist version of the harponics setup and relying on the acquired Quality Control via accumulated feedback over time, it seems necessary to re-approach this project yet again in order to resolve some issues and transmute or redesign the project into a better solution.
+With lessons learned from the fist version of the harponics setup and relying on the acquired quality check ideas due to accumulated feedback over time, it seems necessary to re-approach this project again in order to resolve some issues and transmute or redesign the project into a better solution.

 The PCB can be simplified a whole lot by removing some modules off the PCB.
 The relay for the water pump will be kept as a module due to water pumps requiring high amperage in general.
 However, the PCB also has two step-downs fitted, one for the lights controller from to